Climate of Adelaide: Autumn 2014: Above average temperatures for Adelaide

 Autumn 2014 was the fourth-warmest on record in South Australia, and included a record run of 16 consecutive days in May with maximum temperatures over 20 °C within the city and metro areas.

 In the 15 days from the 11th to 25 May the average maximum temperature was 24 °C (75.2 °F), compared with the usual 18.5 °C (65.3 °F) for that time of year.

 Spring 2015: hottest October on record and 2nd warmest spring on record

 October 2015 in Adelaide was the warmest on record for the city, continuing the trend of record breaking heat in the 2010s.
 The temperature was approximately 5 C-change degrees above the long term average.
-Rainfall was also scarce for the month with only 9mm being recorded.
+Rainfall was also scarce for the month with only 9 mm being recorded.

-November was also warmer than usual with daytime temperatures averaging 27.5 °C (81.5 °F) and temperatures reaching 40 °C (104 °F) on the 18th, the second earliest ever.
-Spring 2015 daytime maximum temperatures ended up averaging 24.6 °C (76.3 °F), the second highest on record just falling short of 1914.
+November was also hotter than usual with daytime temperatures averaging 27.5 °C and temperatures reaching 40 °C on the 18th, the second earliest ever.
+Spring 2015 daytime maximum temperatures ended up averaging 24.6 °C, the second highest on record just falling short of 1914.